A tool to develop your Theory of Change

 In this post I want to share with you a very powerful tool, developed by DIY, on how to use Theory of Change to develop solutions for complex problems.

 Let´s first clarify why it is important to set a Theory of Change, what is it exactly and how to use the tool.
-In the end you will also find interesting information and material developed by renowned organizations in the field of social change.
+At the end of the article, you will also find interesting information and material developed by renowned organizations in the field of social change.

 Why Setting a Theory of Change?